phalcon-orphanage/docs/en/reference/db.rst

         }

         /**
-         * Executed after the SQL statement is sent to the db server */ public function afterEndProfile(Item $profile) {
+         * Executed after the SQL statement was sent to the db server */ public function afterEndProfile(Item $profile) {